qbic-pipelines/rnadeseq/docs/output.md

 **Output directory: `results/DESeq2`**

+This directory contains the zipped results.
+When unzipping them, the following subfolders can be found.

 * `metadata/`
   * `metadata.tsv`: metadata sheet used by the pipeline.
   * `contrasts.tsv`: contrasts used for DE analysis (if provided).